prettydiff/share-file-systems/documentation/commands.md

 ### Examples
 1. `node js/application service`
-   - Launches the server on default port 443 and web sockets on port 444.
+   - Launches the service on default port 443 and web sockets on port 444.
 1. `node js/application service 8080`
-   - If a numeric argument is supplied the web server starts on the port specified and web sockets on the following port.
+   - If a numeric argument is supplied the web service starts on the port specified and web sockets on the following port.
 1. `node js/application service 0`
    - To receive a random available port specify port number 0.
 1. `node js/application service browser`
    - The 'browser' argument launches the default location in the user's default web browser.
 1. `node js/application service test`
-   - The 'test' argument tells the server to use data from a separate storage location for running tests instead of the user's actual data.
+   - The 'test' argument tells the service to use data from a separate storage location for running tests instead of the user's actual data.
 1. `node js/application service test browser 9000`
    - An example with all supported arguments.
 The supported arguments may occur in any order, but the third argument (after 'browser' and 'test') must be a number.
 1. `node js/application service ip:192.168.1.125`